9 new Giggle Doctors visit children in hospital Discover them!

 The job of the Giggle Doctor requires both certain human qualities and artistic skills.
 The latter include, for example, a talent for improvisation and experience either as a clown, in pantomime, as a dancer, singer, musician, storyteller or magician.
 Training at the Theodora Foundation complements an already existing artistic base.
 For further information or applications, please contact us at formation@theodora.ch.

-“The Theodora Foundation trains professional artists to become Giggle Doctors, if required.
+The Theodora Foundation trains professional artists to become Giggle Doctors, if required.
 The one-year, part-time course is a coordinated blend of theory and practice and is realised in close cooperation with specialists from various fields.
+The theoretical part includes a range of artistic workshops and courses.
+The artists acquire essential knowledge about the topics of hospitals, child psychology and disabilities.

 In order to safeguard the privacy of the patients and to avoid interfering with the daily routine of the hospital, we are unable to allow visitors to accompany us at the hospital except in rare exceptional cases.
 However, we are at your disposal for more detailed information on the activities of the Giggle Doctors.